|John Pedrick||Mary Browne||Thomas Martin||Eleanor Knott|

 |Joseph bp.
 29 Apr 1750 in Marblehead; m.
 28 Jan 1787 in Marblehead Mary Bessom (bp.
 8 Jan 1758 in Marblehead); d. ?|

 Joseph was described as a merchant by the administrators of his estate in his probate papers (he died intestate).
 He was the brother of our direct ancestor Richard Pedrick, who married Jean Merritt.
 Joseph's wife Sarah Martin was the daughter of Thomas Martin, one in a long line of Marblehead sea captains, and Eleanor Knott, the daughter of Hannah Devereux and her second husband, Richard Knott.
-Joseph's father John Pedrick's grandmother was Hannah Devereux through her first husband Peter Greenfield.
+The same Hannah Devereux and her first husband, Peter Greenfield, were the grandparents of Joseph's father, John.

 The children of Joseph and Sarah Martin Pedrick were the children of the American Revolution, and four of their sons served in the fight for freedom.
 Marblehead at the point of the first Revolutionary action was second only to Boston in population and affluence.
 Marbleheaders had largely made their livings as mariners, and these skills made them a natural choice for some of the War's coastal activities.
 George Washington appointed Colonel (later General) John Glover to guard the coast, and the schooner named Hannah was outfitted for duty that was brief but nevertheless earned her place as being the first vessel in the U.S. Navy.
 Conflicting information exists about whether the Hannah was owned by John Glover or his father-in-law, John Gale (another of our direct ancestors), but it was named for Glover's wife, Hannah Gale.
 Hannah Gale was descended from John Devereux, Jr., who was the brother of Sarah's grandmother, Hannah Devereux.
 General Glover appointed Nicholson Broughton the captain of the Hannah during its brief career in the Revolution.
 Broughton, was the son-in-law of Joseph and Sarah Martin Pedrick and husband of their daughter, Sarah Martin Pedrick.
 Marbleheaders were instrumental in ferrying George Washington and his troops across the Delaware River, and are credited by many as saving the American side of the Revolution at a point when success didn't look optimistic.
 The Documents section offers several articles about some of these interesting events and people.